-In case of colorectal cancer, molecular genetic abnormalities can be detected in tumor cells (in 14% of cases).
+In the case of colorectal cancer, molecular genetic abnormalities can be detected in tumor cells (in 14% of cases).
 Malignant cells also contain special protein molecules on their surface, which allow the tumor to evade the immune response.
 Such neoplasms respond well to immunotherapy.

 The drugs are injected intravenously, once every few weeks.
-The advantage of immunotherapy is good tolerance and absence of complications.
+The advantage of immunotherapy is good tolerance and the absence of complications.
 Negative symptoms can develop in the first few days after therapy and they can be easily eliminated with symptomatic therapy.

 Targeted therapy for rectal cancer stage 4

 Targeted therapy can be used with the availability of some genetic mutations in cancer cells.
 This treatment method is based on the use of drugs that affect the molecular mechanisms of the tumor.